SkotBotCambo/hcml_course/README.md

 * makes explicit through proof or demonstration an assumption used in the design of a learning algorithms which can result in one of the issues with AI and ML algorithms discussed in class (e.g.: algorithmic bias, concept evolution)

 Students may also propose an alternative to one of these research paper formats.

+The schedule and ruberic for the HCML project is as follows:
+* **5th week of class**: Students submit an introduction and literature review and/or methods section by the
+	* This will be reviewed by the instructor as well as two other students in the class as part of a paper feedback exchange
+	* 5/5 points of the final grade for submitting a draft of reasonable enough quality to get helpful feedback
+	* 2/5 points for submitting a draft which is not of reasonable enough quality to get helpful feedback
+	* 0/5 points for not submitting
+* **7th week of class**: Students submit a methods section along with working code
+	* for an analytic project this generally means the jupyter notebooks or R Studio code describing the analytic process and working data pipeline.
+	* For a systems project this will mean a prototype that is working well enough that the idea can be demonstrated even if further iterations are needed to effectively study that which will be the contribution of the final paper.
+	* 5/5 points for a methods section which communicates the process well enough for the feedback to focus on the process and not the writing.
+For 5 points, the students will also have a data pipeline or system that is working well enough to begin providing good analytic or design feedback.
+	* 4/5 points for a methods section which still requires feedback on how the method is communicated.
+For 4 points, the data pipeline or system should be demonstrable.
+	* 3/5 points for submitting any methods section and code
+	* Project
+* **9th week of class**: Students submit a full draft of their project
+	* 5/5 points for a draft which can yield good feedback
+	* 3/5 points for including all complete sections
+	* 1/5 points for submissions which do not include all major sections (introduction, methods, results, discussion, conclusion)
+* **Final week**: Complete submission

 The HCML project will need to have a rough draft and a poster and/or demo completed by the 10th week of class for a poster/demo session that will be open to the public.
 The final draft will need to be